Jonsy13/notes/e2e-setup/cluster-setup/kubeadm/Readme.md

     kubeadm join --token <token> <control-plane-host>:<control-plane-port> --discovery-token-ca-cert-hash sha256:<hash>
     ```

-**NOTE :** If the instance you're using for kubeadm cluster is an EC2 instance then don't forget to open up the port 6443 in the instance security group.
+**NOTE :** If the instance you're using for kubeadm cluster is an EC2 instance then don't forget to open up the port 6443 in the master instance security group.